Time and Watermarks in Confluent Cloud for Apache Flink

 This stream from Kafka Source 1 includes events from both Partition 1 and Partition 3, so it can be no more complete than the furthest behind of these two partitions, which is Partition 1.

-Although Partition 1 has seen an event with a timestamp as late as 1:30, it reports its watermark as 1:29, because it allowing for its events to be up to one minute out-of-order.
+Although Partition 1 has seen an event with a timestamp as late as 1:30, it reports its watermark as 1:29, because it allows for its events to be up to one minute out-of-order.

-This same reasoning is applied as the watermarks flow downstream through the job graph.
+The same reasoning applies as the watermarks flow downstream through the job graph.
 Each instance of the window operator has received watermarks from the two Kafka source instances.

 The current watermark at both of the window operators is 1:17, because this is the furthest behind of the watermarks coming into the windows from the Kafka sources.